ciankingston/structure_generators/README.md

 (3) crem.ipynb

 As in mmpa_medchem_playbook.ipynb, this script generates molecules using rules obtained from matched molecule pair analysis of the ChEMBL database (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00431-w).
-The MUTATE operation can replace a defined portion of a molecule with new fragments or decorate the scaffold by replacing every available hydrogen, GROW replaces a specific hydrogen atom, and LINK generates linker structures to join the core molecule to a user-defined fragment.
+The MUTATE operation replaces a defined portion of a molecule with new fragments or decorates the scaffold by replacing every available hydrogen, GROW replaces a specific hydrogen atom, and LINK generates linker structures to join the core molecule to a user-defined fragment.

+(4) SELFIES.ipynb

+The STONED SELFIES algorithm is used to randomly generate structural analogs, either for the complete molecule or a defined portion.
+The analogs are filtered using structural alerts and similarity scores.
+Adapted from the tutorial at https://github.com/aspuru-guzik-group/stoned-selfies/blob/main/stoned_selfies_tut.ipynb and also see https://aspuru.substack.com/p/molecular-graph-representations-and?s=r